- Chart

 Disclaimers:

-This JSON output is for informational purposes only and does not constitute financial advice.
-Market share data and financial figures are estimates and may vary based on the source and reporting period.
-Investing in securities involves risks, including the possible loss of principal.
-Users should conduct their own due diligence or consult with a qualified financial advisor before making any investment decisions.
+This information is for informational purposes only and does not constitute investment advice.
+Market share data and financial figures are estimates and can vary.
+Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.